reTHINK-project/dev-registry-global/docs/evaluation.md

 ### Description of Component

 The Global Registry is a decentralized directory service, linking globally unique user identifiers (GUIDs) to a list of user accounts owned by a user.
-By resolving a GUID, services can retrieve information about the existence and location of all registeres user accounts for a specific user and connect to the respective account's Domain Registry.
+By resolving a GUID, services can retrieve information about the existence and location of all registered user accounts for a specific user and connect to the respective account's Domain Registry.
-The Global Registry is built in Java using Spring Boot and relys on decentralized control by utinizing DHT technology.
+The Global Registry is built in Java using Spring Boot and relies on decentralized control by utiizing DHT technology.

 ### Methodology and setup